antonsoroko/flaskapimongo/README.md

 vagrant up
 ```

+Application will be available at [http://localhost:8080/](http://localhost:8080/)

+POST url is /post, GET url is /get.

 Ansible playbook will be applied automatically by vagrant provisioning at the first boot.

-Then you can re-run it by:
+Then you can re-run it (after commiting some changes for example) by:

 ```
 $ vagrant provision
 ```

-Application will be available at [http://localhost:8080/](http://localhost:8080/)
+Application will be updated and restarted.

-POST url is /post, GET url is /get.

 You can run unit test by doing following (if you have mongodb installed on localhost - you can do it in repo dir, otherwise inside vagrant VM in /opt/flaskapimongo/ dir):